endlos99/xdt99/doc/MANUAL.md

-The native `xga99` syntax style is more "modern" in that it supports lower case sources, extended expressions, relaxed labels, local labels, and relaxed use of whitespace, similar to `xas99`.
+The native `xga99` syntax style is more "modern" in that it supports lower case sources, extended expressions, relaxed labels, local labels, and relaxed use of whitespace, including the relaxed syntax mode, similar to `xas99`.
 Both cross-assemblers also share the same preprocessor.

+As for `xas99`, warnings and errors are _colored_ by default, which may be controlled with the `--color` option.
+Frequently used options can be stored in the `xga99`-specific environment variable `XGA99_CONFIG`.
+For details, refer to `xas99`.

 ### GPL Instructions